splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 =============================================================================

 1. On the :guilabel:`Alert signal` tab, select one or more signals to monitor for unusual behavior.
 To learn more, see :ref:`alert-signal`.
 2. On the :guilabel:`Alert condition` tab, select the alert condition.
-See :ref:`Alert condition <alert-condition>`.:abbr:
+See :ref:`Alert condition <alert-condition>`.
 3. On the :guilabel:`Alert settings` tab, complete the alert condition using the settings available.
 The settings that are available are based on your selection on the :guilabel:`Alert condition` tab.
 See :ref:`Alert settings <alert-settings>`.
 4. On the :guilabel:`Alert message` tab, select the alert severity, customize the alert message, and a runbook or tip.
 See :ref:`Alert message <alert-message>`.
 5. On the :guilabel:`Alert recipients` tab, add recipients who you want to receive a notification through email or other third-party integration.
 See :ref:`Alert recipients <alert-recipients>`.